isomerpages/moe-frontierpri/_our-people/Our Partnerships/Trips of Internationalisation Experience (TIE).md

 third_nav_title: Our Partnerships
 ---
 **Click on the link below to read more:**<br>
-•	Chengdu Haibin<br>
+•	Chengdu Haibin Primary School<br>
-•	Santa Laurensia
+•	Santa Laurensia School

 <u>**Trips of Internationalisation Experience (TIE)**</u><br>
 As part of our ongoing efforts to deepen students’ acquisition of 21st Century Competencies (21CC) in working with people from a diverse range of socio-cultural backgrounds beyond Singapore, our school partners with two schools in Asia – Chengdu Haibin Primary School in China, and Santa Laurensia Elementary School in Indonesia – since 2019.
 Through this partnership, we aim to provide authentic overseas learning experiences for our Frontierers.